Prevention of Heart Disease Starts in Childhood

 Although it’s true that heart disease risk can run in families, a healthy diet can help every child reduce heart disease risk.
 If heart disease does run in your child’s family, talk with your child’s health care provider about whether to have your child’s cholesterol and blood pressure measured regularly, in addition to watching weight.

 Healthy food, healthy hearts

-A balanced diet is essential for children and adolescents, not just to prevent heart disease, but also to encourage healthy growth and development.
-A diet that prevents heart disease contains two important parts.
+A balanced diet is important for children and adolescents, not just to prevent heart disease, but also to encourage healthy growth and development.
+A diet that prevents heart disease contains 2 important parts.
 The first is keeping daily calories at the right level.
-Eating too many calories can cause weight gain, which is hard on the heart.
+Eating too many calories can cause weight gain.
+This is hard on the heart.
 The second is limiting fat.
-The USDA recommends that children limit the amount of fats—especially saturated fats—that they eat.
+The USDA recommends that children limit the amount of fats — especially saturated fats — that they eat.
 Saturated fat is solid at room temperature.